jlangch/venice/doc/readme/openai-functions.md

   ;; Ask the model
-  ;; Note: for simplicity reasons this example just handles the happy path!
+  ;; Note: for simplicity this example just handles the happy path!

   ;; /Phase 1/: Initial question to the model (try-with [conn (db-connection)]